Wild quotient surface singularities whose dual graphs are not star-shaped: Introduction

 Quotient singularities arise in algebraic geometry and commutative algebra whenever finite groups act on complex spaces, schemes, or rings.
 Roughly speaking, a \emph{quotient singularity} is a local ring $R=A^G$ arising as the ring of invariants inside a regular local ring with respect to a finite group of automorphisms.
 It is called \emph{wild} if the characteristic of the residue field $k=R/\maxid_R$ is positive and divides the order of the group $G$, and \emph{tame} otherwise.
 Although quotient singularities play a crucial role in various areas (toric varieties, McKay correspondence, stable reduction, singularity theory, surfaces of general type etc.), only few concrete examples and general results seem to be known for the wild case.

-Lorenzini initiated a systematic study of \emph{wild quotient singularities in dimension two} in a series of papers (\cite{Lorenzini 2006} and \cite{Lorenzini 2011b}).
+Lorenzini initiated a systematic study of \emph{wild quotient singularities in dimension two} in a series of papers (\cite{Lorenzini 2013}, \cite{Lorenzini 2014}, and \cite{Lorenzini 2011c}).
 The goal of this article is to further investigate such singularities.
 Let $R$ be a local noetherian ring that is normal and 2-dimensional.
 For simplicity we suppose that the ring is complete, with separably closed residue field.
 Attached to this situation is the so-called \emph{dual graph}.
 This is the graph whose vertices correspond to the irreducible components of the exceptional divisor $E\subset X$ on the minimal good resolution of singularities $X\ra\Spec(R)$, with edges indicating intersections.
 It is well-known that the dual graph of a quotient singularity is a \emph{tree}, and that the irreducible components are copies of $\PP^1$.

 Brieskorn's characteristic zero classification of quotient singularities \cite{Brieskorn 1968} reveals that the number of nodes in the dual graph is either zero or one.
+In stark contrast, little seems to be known about the structure of dual graphs for wild quotient singularities.
 In this context the term \emph{node} refers to vertices of valency $\geq 3$, that is, having at least three neighbors.
-In stark contrast, little seems to be known about the structure of dual graphs for wild quotient singularities.

-Lorenzini recently posed a list of striking questions on such singularities \cite{Lorenzini 2011a}.
+Lorenzini recently posed a list of striking questions on such singularities \cite{Lorenzini 2011d}.
 Among other things, he asks whether there are wild quotient singularities whose \emph{dual graphs have no node}, or some whose \emph{dual graphs have at least two nodes}, and whether the dual graphs occurring \emph{over fields are the same as those occurring in mixed characteristics}.
 Our first main result answers the first question to the negative: